dhigley6/mle_fundamentals/neural_networks.md

 where $a$ is the input.

+### Residual Connections

+Residual connections enable the training of deep networks by adding the input of a layer directly to its output.
+This allows networks to learn a residual mapping, which is the difference between the desired output and the input.
+Residual connections help solve the vanishing gradient problem by providing an alternative direct path for the gradients to flow.

 ### Learning with Gradient Descent

 Minimizing neural network loss functions is a high dimensional optimization problem in the space of the weights of the neural network.